30 Jun 2025

 User-Generated Content (UGC) refers to content, such as posts, videos, reviews, and testimonials, that is not paid for or professionally created; instead, it is written or created by customers or users themselves.
 It’s raw and unscripted, and often emotionally honest.
 It includes unboxing videos, real-life results, or casual Instagram mentions.

 UGC works because it utilizes social proof.
 It doesn’t sell—it shares.
-Authenticity fosters trust, a vital asset in a world where people are growing increasingly skeptical of advertising and brand messages.
+Authentic marketing content fosters trust, a vital asset in a world where people are growing increasingly skeptical of advertising and brand messages.
 But UGC, for all its realness, has also been frequently unpredictable in terms of quality or control, proving difficult to scale within professional campaigns.

 What Is CGC?
 (Creator-Generated Content)